-Conversational marketing can be defined as a marketing tactic where the customer is the main character, and a dialogue-driven approach is opted to market to the target effectively.
-The best example for the same could be recognised on social media platforms.
+Conversational marketing can be defined as a marketing tactic where the customer is the main character, and a dialogue-driven approach has opted to market to the target effectively.
+The best example of the same could be recognized on social media platforms.
 Brands have been communicating and interacting with customers back and forth on social media channels for the past few years.
-Messages and chatbots are the key players in engaging prospects and delivering personalised product recommendations.
+Messages and chatbots are the key players in engaging prospects and delivering personalized product recommendations.
 In addition, they are inconsistent in contact with the customer via emails, delivery deals, or by simply offering them advice and tips on how to make the most of their purchased products.

 Conversational Marketing Use for Customer Journey